Find, identify, collect and prepare 10 edible fungus species using a ‘slow mushrooming’ approach.

 Colour photographs, Illustrations

-*Fungimap does not accept any legal responsibility or liability for any loss, damage, or injury arising from any error in or omission from the information contained in this book, or from the failure of the reader to understand or accurately interpret information.
-The safest way to consume mushrooms is to purchase cultivated varieties from a reliable grower, greengrocer, or supermarket.*
+*Fungimap does not accept any legal responsibility or liability for any loss, damage, or injury arising from any error in or omission from the information contained in this book, or from the failure of the reader to understand or accurately interpret information.*